 Industry Leadership and Collaboration

-In 2019, fifty-one NBCUniversal productions received EMA Green Seals from the Environmental Media Association, demonstrating our leadership in sustainable production.
+In 2020, fifty-eight NBCUniversal productions received EMA Green Seals from the Environmental Media Association, demonstrating our leadership in sustainable production.
 NBCUniversal is a founding and active member of GreenProductionGuide.com, where we collaborate with our peers to accelerate the adoption of sustainable production practices throughout the film and TV industry.